vakesz/dotfiles/README.md

 # Dotfiles Setup

 This repository contains configuration files and a bootstrap script to quickly set up a development environment on Ubuntu/Debian systems.
-It includes my Git configuration, Zsh shell configuration, and a comprehensive `start.sh` setup script.
+It includes my Git configuration, Zsh shell configuration, and a comprehensive `install` setup script.

 ## Repository Structure